 Some people will eat a lot and frequently when they are stressed and some will use shopping as a way to deal with stress.

-It is therefore important that you avoid going shopping when you are stressed.
+It is therefore important that you avoid going shopping when you are stressed and save money.

 This is not the best time to do the shopping and can even be dangerous when traveling.